Skip to main content

 24h.com

-Now, I'd like to imagine if the Vietnam National University's star student (and cum laude) Ha Thi Thu Trang finally created her start-up idea into an actual business.
+Now, I'd like to imagine if the Vietnam National University's star student (and cum laude) Ha Thi Thu Trang (who resembles Alice) finally created her start-up idea into an actual business.
 Right now, I can only imagine she's probably going to become mayor in her hometown of Bac Giang, sooner or later.
 However, what if she's decided to pursue a business career first over politics?
 Let's say that Thu Trang decided to invest in the Philippines as part of her global expansion, or if she's actually part of a Vietnamese business that wants to invest in ASEAN.
 Let's imagine that Thu Trang would do business in the Philippines.

 Let's imagine the scenario with the Filipino First Policy vs. the Open FDI policy.
 Under the Filipino First Policy, chances are that Thu Trang might even be tempted to register herself as a Filipino.
 Now, for a bit of humor, let's say that she hired a Filipino teacher named Rubilyn to teach her to speak fluent Tagalog.
 Thu Trang would open a business in the Philippines and call herself Alice Ha, and she would have to lie that she's a Filipino, to be able to do business without having to find a Filipino partner.
 The second option would be that Thu Trang can nominally own 60% but she's actually calling the shots against the Filipino partner, who owns 60%.
 Either way, the 60-40 policy is actually encouraging dummy investors.
 It makes the anti-dummy law useless because red tapes make a lot of rules against under-the-table transactions, near useless.
-Chances are that Thu Trang might even lie she graduated from UP-Diliman when she actually graduated in VNU.
+Chances are that Thu Trang might even lie she graduated from UP-Diliman when she actually graduated from VNU.

-However, imagine if Thu Trang wanted to do business in the Philippines without 60-40.
-All Thu Trang would need to worry about is securing legitimacy.
+However, imagine if Thu Trang was able to do business in the Philippines without 60-40 arrangements.
+All Thu Trang would need to worry about is securing legitimacy or finding a Filipino partner, who she could split a reasonable portion with.
 That would include papers from the Communist Party of Vietnam.
 Ha Trang would need her documents, such as her birth certificate, her passport, her driver's license (which might be needed so she could drive around the Philippines), and secure any documents needed.
 Ha Trang may not need to look for a Filipino partner.
 However, she would need to pass through the Department of Foreign Affairs to get her permission to do business in the Philippines.
 Thu Trang will be registered as a Vietnamese, and her business will be registered as a Vietnamese.
-So even if Thu Trang opens a farm in Bamban, Tarlac, people will be aware that she's a Vietnamese.
-That means Thu Trang will still have to follow laws that she couldn't become mayor in Bambam, due to her status as a foreigner.
-Thu Trang will still be bound by local laws, like a tenant is bound by the contract of lease.
-If Thu Trang breaks laws, then she can be imprisoned, filed for deportation, and might face stiff penalties from the CPV.
-A working agreement can be done between countries if ever investors violate the law in each others' countries.
+In the case Thu Trang has a Filipino partner, she would have to declare it openly, like she owns 50% and the other owns 50%.
+Thu Trang can own more than 50% but she has to be openly registered as Vietnamese.
+This would be to prove that Thu Trang is a foreigner doing business in the Philippines.
+Thu Trang will keep the net profits after taxes, to which she is entitled to.
+It's all because profits are what's left of revenues after all expenses, including taxes, are paid.

 With Thu Trang investing with her full identity as a Vietnamese, with people knowing she's a Vietnamese, she can invest with confidence.
 Thu Trang would still need to comply with annual building inspections, pay income tax, environmental laws, employment laws, and the like.
 Thu Trang's declaration as a Vietnamese doing business in the Philippines, means she's responsible for how she represents Vietnam, and following Filipino laws.
 There would be more transparency, which means Thu Trang would be under more scrutiny.
 Thu Trang would probably still need to renew her working VISA whenever it expires, because she's a Vietnamese, not a Filipino.
 Thu Trang will keep all the profits.
 However, the Philippines would have a contribution from Thu Trang's taxes per month.
 Thu Trang's farm would be required to follow environmental laws, like making sure she's not destroying the natural ecology of the place.
 Thu Trang would also have to make sure her farm animals are healthy and that she's selling healthy agricultural produce